Overview

 Career opportunities

-The aim of this programme is to provide you with the knowledge and skills you need to advance to doctoral study, and perhaps pursue an academic career.
+This programme will also provide you with the knowledge and skills you need to advance to doctoral study, and perhaps pursue an academic career.

 Get more details